joshturge/marinedataviz/README.md

-# marinedataviz
+# TasMAN Dataset Viewer

-A simple dashboard in Flask to display Marine data
+A simple dashboard to display the [TasMAN dataset](https://data.csiro.au/collection/csiro:5603).

+## TODO

+* Anomoly detection on sensor data
+* Filter sensor data by range
+* Make the unmarshal_device function more efficient